exercism/elm/docs/contributing-concept.md

 You can use the [`instructions.md` of the boolean concept exercise][instructions-bool] as a template starting point.

 In addition to `instructions.md`, we also need a `hints.md` file.
 It should contain the same level-2 titles (`## 1.
-Do X`) than the instructions file so that the right hints are given depending on the current task being worked on.
+Do X`) as the instructions file so that the right hints are given depending on the current task being worked on.
 There can also be a `## General` section for hints applying to all tasks.
 Hints should not spell out the solution directly.
 Also, beware that people clicking on hints might already be confused/overwhelmed/frustrated by the exercise.